|

-The following BBQ tips for Chicken will help you when you're selecting specific cuts of chicken, what to look for and avoid, and some general tips to prepare chicken (each BBQ Chicken recipe will contain very specific tips if necessary).
+The following BBQ tips for Chicken will really help you select specific cuts of chicken, what to look for and avoid, and some general tips to prepare the chicken (each BBQ Chicken recipe will contain very specific tips if necessary).

 > Chicken Preparation Tips